MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/give-mailbox-permissions-to-another-user.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. Select the name of the user (from which you plan to give a send on behalf permission) to open their properties pane.
+2. Select the name of the user (from whom you plan to give a **Send on behalf** permission) to open their properties pane.

 3. On the **Mail** tab, select **Manage mailbox permissions**.